amal66/cs152_emotional-affinity-search/README.md

 York website from the past year.
 This was done by inserting the query parameter site:humansofnewyork.com and limiting the time range.

-However, it was discovered that the pagerank mechanism returned no results.
-A sample of 5 queries and the number of results returned are listed below.
-**Query Results**
-Why do I feel tired 0
-Exam Stress 0
-I feel happy 0
-I felt sad 0
-Why do I feel stressed 0
 The author attempted to replicate the pagerank algorithm but unfortunately was not able to do so.
 However, each of the functions proposed was implemented and tested as shown in the accompanying python notebook.
 It is not possible to implement these functions without access